artemdudkin/pm2sd/doc/d-bus-black-magic.md

 5. Add user to group systemd-journal by `usermod -a -G systemd-journal <user>`

-6. If you have RHEL or CentOS then enable systemd user service for selected user (as Red Hat disabled the systemd user service by default) - please follow [this instruction from SO](https://serverfault.com/a/1026914):
+6. If you have RHEL or CentOS then you should enable systemd user service for selected user (as Red Hat disabled the systemd user service by default) - please follow [this instruction from SO](https://serverfault.com/a/1026914):

 > I've noticed the tableau server uses --user systemd services - they even have a note about this in their docs: https://help.tableau.com/current/server-linux/en-us/systemd_user_service_error.htm
 >